Bhutan Visitor Guide

 - Bhutan does not seal liquor & it may be confiscated from you in Bangkok or Delhi so pack it in your checked luggage!!

-Disclaimer: It is not the role of Bhutan & Beyond to provide accurate duty free information and we do so as a general guide for our travellers convenience.
+Duty Free Disclaimer: It is not the role of Bhutan & Beyond to provide accurate duty-free information and we do so as a general guide for our travellers, convenience.
 It is up to the individual traveller to further research the latest regulations for their intended destinations.

-If you purchase duty free liquids (liquor/perfume) at a foreign airport, they are subject to confiscation at any intermediate airport you may transit or stopover in, en-route back to you home country.
+If you purchase duty free liquids (liquor/perfume) at a foreign airport, they are subject to confiscation at any intermediate airport you may transit or stopover in, en-route.

 Drinks Prices: